↑

 Can of tuna + blueberries

-But, then I realized snacks were nothing more than small portions of REAL FOOD!
-So, after that, every time I made a grocery shopping list, I added a few snack food options to the list.
-I started menu planning and made sure I put 2-3 snacks into each day.
+After that, I added a few snack food options every time I made a grocery shopping list.
+I started menu planning and made sure I included 2-3 snacks each day.

-This is what I’d like to tell you, friends: You can do this!
-Trust your tastes and just start choosing a couple of foods from the ‘recipe’ above.
+My friend, you can do this!
+Trust your tastes and start choosing some foods from the ‘recipe’ above.

-You will experience how snacks keep you (& your family) from being so hungry.
-Then, in just a short time, you will find your favorites and you will see ways to make it even quicker and easier.
+You will experience how snacks keep you (and your family) from being hungry.
+Then, in a short time, you will find your favorites and see ways to make them even quicker and easier.

 Now, put them on your grocery list.

 And just like that, change is already beginning.
+See?
 You can do this!

 celery & carrots in jar